Scrappyz/CLI/README.md

 - [Documentation](#documentation)

 ## Features
-- **Customisable Subcommands:** You can declare the available subcommands of your application
+- **Customisable Subcommands:** Declare the available subcommands of your application
-- **Customisable Flags:** You can declare the available flags for each subcommand
+- **Customisable Flags:** Declare the available flags for each subcommand
-- **Extractable Values:** Easily extract the values of your command-line arguments
+- **Extractable Values:** Provides a convenient way to extract the values of command-line arguments
+- **Ease of Use:** Easily accessible and has simple syntax

 ## Dependencies
 ### Minimum C++ Version